Before you make a trade, you’ve got to build a case for why it’s a good idea — and fundamental analysis should be part of that process.

 6 Fundamental Analysis Tools

-Ready to dig in and get down to performing fundamental analysis?
-Here are 6 vital tools to help you do it right.
+Ready to dig in and get down to basics?
+Here are six vital tools to help you do it right.

 Earnings per share, or EPS for short, is a super simple — and highly valuable — tool for conducting fundamental analysis.
 It refers to the amount of a company’s profits allotted to each outstanding stock share.